-Moreover, the bill moves New York away from the much-needed recommendations sought by leading experts in the field of juvenile justice.
+For all of these reasons, the Committee's proposed bill expands the judge's discretion to confer YO status.
+This approach aligns with the recommendations of leading experts in the field of juvenile justice.
 Prompted by a Department of Justice report which found "that New York's juvenile justice system [was] failing in its mission to nurture and care for young people in state custody," former Governor Paterson launched the Task Force on Transforming Juvenile Justice to shape a new path for juvenile justice in New York.3 The Task Force spent months researching policies that would save money, minimize recidivism, protect families, and protect public safety.
-While the Report the Task Force issued mainly targeted juvenile delinquent -- rather than juvenile offender -- status, many themes
+While the Task Force Report mainly targeted juvenile delinquent -- rather than juvenile offender -- status, many themes remain constant.
+For example, the Report cited data indicating that